-On 21 September, certain of the affected creditor banks submitted their respondent's notice against the Spanish government lawyers' appeal.
-In the respondent's notice they alleged that the viability plan upon which b) Radial 4 toll road
+On 21 September 2015, certain of the affected creditor banks submitted their respondent's notice against the Spanish government lawyers' appeal.
+In the respondent's notice they alleged that the viability plan upon which Seittsa's proposal was based was unachievable and that the only viable alternative was the liquidation of the companies.

-Seittsa's proposal was based was unachievable and that the only viable alternative was the liquidation of the companies through payment of the Governmental Liability ("Responsabilidad Patrimonial de la Administracion -RPA-") by the Spanish State.
+Finally, in December 2016 the Madrid Provincial Appellate Court definitively set aside the arrangement proposal submitted by the Spanish government through Seittsa.
+Accordingly, at 31 December 2016 the only viable solution appears to be the definitive liquidation of the company through payment of the Governmental Liability ("Responsabilidad Patrimonial de la Administración -RPA-") by the Spanish State.